Escape the 8-Bar Loop is a special composition course on how to make electronic music using Session View, where Ableton is at its best.

 Yes, the course works for PC and Mac.
-The key commands in the course are for OS X, but they easily adapt to PC.
+The key commands listed inside are for Mac OSX, but they are easily adaptable to PC (cmd / ctrl).

 Ableton Live 9.7.2 and a good pair of headphones.
 It's nice to have studio monitors and a MIDI controller with eight knobs for the FX, but that is not essential.

 You learn by building an actual track in Ableton.
 Session Lessons give you step-by-step audio instructions, automated examples and hands-on activities to do INSIDE the program -- so you learn by doing it.